ahoymrag/ahoymrag.github.io/1153/action/plan-of-action.md

 # think about the commercial game
 - get brands to hire gotstyle - to make some dope commercials -

+## think about academy life
+- work at yale
+- become a professor
+- work at a newspaper
+-

+E says I have some time -and I should finish up the week proper - aye - I will.

 do a job search with ellen - maybe i can get a cool job in boston for 90k a year?